-Credit cards are convenient when traveling abroad, but you don’t have to apply for your own.
+Credit cards are convenient when traveling abroad, but you don’t necessarily have to apply for your own.
 Instead, you can become an authorized user on someone else’s card (like a parent’s) and just use a copy of that.

 Now without further ado, let’s get to the card picks.

 The Bank of America Travel Rewards® Credit Card for Students hits all the right notes: Visa, no annual fee, no foreign transaction fee, Chip-and-PIN capability — and there’s even a decent rewards program!